1st Panzer Army: 1945

 During its existence, from October 1941 to May 1945, the First Panzer Army spent its entire time on the Eastern Front.
 In the spring of 1945, the First Panzer Army's main task was to defend the Ostrava region in the north of Moravia, which was at the time the last large industrial area in the hands of Third Reich.
 There the First Panzer Army was facing the advance of 4th Ukrainian Front from the north-east (Ostrava-Opava Operation, 10 March – 5 May 1945) and had lost most of its heavy and medium tanks.
-At the same time however the Panzer Army was flanked by the 2nd Ukrainian Front from the south (Bratislava-Brno Operation, 25 March – 5 May 1945).
+At the same time the Panzer Army was flanked by the 2nd Ukrainian Front from the south (Bratislava-Brno Operation, 25 March – 5 May 1945).

 German defensive lines finally collapsed in the early hours of Prague Offensive.
 The staff of First Panzer Army, along with other commands subordinated to Army Group Center, surrendered to the Soviet forces on 9 May 1945 in the area of Deutsch-Brod, while the remnants of its Panzer-units were scattered and captured all the way from Olomouc to Vysočina Region.

-Its last commander was general Walter Nehring, who abandoned his staff and fled south to surrender to the American forces.
+Its last commander general Walther Nehring abandoned his staff and fled south to surrender to US Army forces.